bharaniabhishek123/bharaniabhishek123.github.io/_posts/2021-02-03-Interview-Prep.markdown

 <br>
 I was working with internal machine learning team to extract support request (SR) data from salesforce. so that, they can train natural language based ml model on it.
 I made a mistake of not asking about the what distribution of data they need as it was my first time directly working with ml engineer.

 They trained the model on highly skewed data and model accuracy was good on certain set of products but it was not good on other set of products.
 In the root cause analysis we got to know that we need rightly distributed data for model training to be successful.
+I learned that quality dependes on training data, tunning parameters and it requires constantly evaluate and combine new libraries for same task.
+We are optimizing for metrics in ML unlike traditional software.

 I responded by asking more clarifying questions to the team and learned that in accuracy sensitive projects where success of whole project is dependent on accuracy of model.
 It's is really important to ask questions about data needs like distribution of data to be pulled etc.